SustainableCommunityDevelopmentHub/hugo_site/content/videos/2021/06/10/pumps.html.md

 {{< rawhtml >}}

-NOTE: It is not recommended to prime pump while running, as shown in this video.
+NOTE: It is not recommended to prime pump while running

 ### 2. Leaking gasket or seal issue
 ### 3. Broken / damaged parts